COVID-19 reporting

 • deaths.

-We are working to add the option to allow report's underlying data to be available for download.
+We are working to add the option to allow the reports' underlying data to be available for download.

 COVID-19 reporting dashboard